-Safety at work: Using toots and materials correctly is vital not just to producing good results, but to your own safety.
+Best tools for safety at work : Using toots and materials correctly is vital not just to produce good results, but to your own safety.
 As well as taking commonsense precautions when doing electrical and plumbing jobs, always follow manufacturers instructions when using power tools, or applying hazardous substances and wear the recommended protective clothing.
 When using chemical products indoors, make sure that the room in which you are working is well ventilated.
 Once your work is finished, leave the windows open for a few hours to allow all the fumes to escape.

 Wear heavy duty gloves to protect against cuts when using dangerous tools and materials such as glass.
 Vinyl gloves give protection against chemicals and grease.